SA6246/pechman_domestic.github.io/README.md

-# Know Your Rights — Domestic Workers
+# Know Your Rights — Domestic Workers DEMO REPO JUST MVP FOR UI/X EXPERIENCE

 A bilingual (English/Spanish) informational landing page for domestic workers in New York State, outlining wage and hour protections under federal and state law.